macklab/BrainMaker/README.md

 The Blender python script imports .stl files for manipulation and output using the bpy and bmesh modules.
 These modules are built into Blender and do not require further dependencies.
-However, these modules do not exist independently to Blender and therefore must be tested using Blender.
+However, these modules do not function independently from Blender and therefore must be tested using Blender.
 A custom Blender python script must accept and output a similar format of .stl files.
 For more information on these modules, refer to the [documentation](https://docs.blender.org/api/2.79/).